What It’s Like to Grow Up With More Money Than You’ll Ever Spend

 Oh yeah.
 That’s actually a hard thing to find.
 The way I did start to form really strong relationships was when I went on the board of the New York Women’s Foundation in 1992.
 They described themselves as a cross-class alliance of women helping women across New York City, which sounds very canned, but honestly it’s exactly that.
 And that’s where I began to form relationships with people who were very different to me.

 I remember this wonderful Korean lady came over for a meeting at my house, and the next day she called me and she said, “You didn’t offer me a glass of water.”
 And that never crossed my mind, but I have to be conscious of the fact that people who come into my home are coming into a place that feels daunting and intimidating, and I need to go to the extra mile to make them feel welcome.
 And I didn’t know about that until someone just came out and said it to me.
-Just like I watched my father increasingly surround himself with yes men, I started to deliberately surrounding myself with no ladies.
+Just like I watched my father increasingly surround himself with yes men, I started to deliberately surround myself with no ladies.
 And so they would, a lot of the time, really jerk my chain, and that was important.

 Is it hard to trust that someone is interested in you for you, if there’s an inequality there?